Tasha Page-Lockhart

-Tasha Page House (born March 21, 1983 as Natasha Marie Page) is an American Christian R&B and urban contemporary gospel artist and musician.
+Tasha Page House (born March 21, 1983, as Natasha Marie Page) is an American Christian R&B and urban contemporary gospel artist and musician.
 She won the gospel singing competition, Sunday Best, in season six of BET.
 She started her music career in 2014 with the release of Here Right Now by RCA Records and Fo Yo Soul Recordings.
 Her first studio album, Here Right Now, charted on the Billboard charts The Billboard 200 and Top Gospel Albums.

 Early life

-Page-Lockhart was born on March 21, 1983, in Detroit, Michigan as Natasha Marie Page, whose parents are musicians and pastors themselves.
-Her stepfather is Bishop Michael Alan Brooks of Commissioned and her mother is Pastor Lisa Charise Page Brooks of Witness and of Restoration Fellowship Church International in Detroit.
+Page-Lockhart was born on March 21, 1983, in Detroit, Michigan, as Natasha Marie Page, whose parents are musicians and pastors themselves.
+Her mother is Pastor Lisa Charise Page Brooks of Witness and of Restoration Fellowship Church International in Detroit and her stepfather was Bishop Michael Alan Brooks of Commissioned.
 She has two sisters who are younger than she.
 They are Latia "Tia" Charise Page and Sateara Renee Page, and she also has a brother, Justin.
 In her childhood, she was molested various times by some family members and trusted family friends.
 While she was in high school, she played basketball, and had dreams of aspiring to be a WNBA player.
 Yet, those dreams would soon change, when at 17 years old, she got pregnant, and had a child at 18, causing her to become a high school dropout.
 This caused her life to spiral out of control, and she got addicted to drugs, causing her childhood boyfriend Clifton to depart for Atlanta, Georgia, in 2006.
 She got her life under control by eventually relocating to Atlanta, and getting involved in music ministry.